-Costa Rica is a diverse, family friendly destination and the town of Monteverde in the north of the country is a must visit location for adventurous, animal mad families.
+Costa Rica is a diverse, family-friendly destination.
+Take, for instance, the town of Monteverde, north of the country, which is a must-visit location for adventurous, animal-mad families.

-The small town is surrounded by rain forest and rare cloud forest and there are scenic hikes to suit all ages and abilities.
-Bring your binoculars or sharp eyes to spot the abundant wildlife in this area including hummingbirds, coatis and the rare Resplendent Quetzal.
+The small town is also surrounded by rainforests and rare cloud forests.
+There are scenic hikes all around that suit all ages and abilities.
+Bring your binoculars along to help you spot the abundant wildlife in the area, including hummingbirds, coatis, and the rare Resplendent Quetzal.

-Join a fascinating night hike to see kinkajous, sloths and tree frogs.
-A major attraction in Monteverde are the ‘Hanging Bridges’.
-This series of secure metal bridges allow you to walk through and above the tree top canopy offering spectacular views of the rain forest.
+Another major attraction in Monteverde is the ‘Hanging Bridges’.
+This series of secure metal bridges allows you to walk through and above the tree-top canopy.
+The spot offers spectacular views of the rainforest, too.